Ultrafast Image Categorization in Biology and Neural Models: Discussion

 \section{Discussion}

-In this paper, we have shown that we may re-train networks using transfer learning to apply it on an ecological task.
-These networks achieve accuracies similar to those found in psycho-physical responses in humans.
-Furthermore, the robustness of the categorization is comparable to that found in psycho-physical data.
-In particular, we have shown quantitatively that the categorization of the re-trained networks may be robust to transformations such as rotations, reflections or grayscale filtering, such as is observed in humans~\citep{Thorpe1996,Rousselet2003}.
+In this paper, we have shown that we can re-train networks using transfer learning to apply them to an ecological image categorization task and obtain insights on visuo-cognitive processes.
+Such outcomes could in particular be beneficial when studying impaired systems such as in Autism Spectrum Disorder~\citep{Vanmarcke2016}.
+These artificial networks achieve accuracies similar to those found in psychophysical responses in humans.
+In~the image processing flow at work in convolution networks, the~position of the feature maps has no influence on the activation of receptive fields.
+Since translation is a shift in the position of the feature maps, these networks are supposed to be robust to translation.
+However,~a transformation by a rotation constitutes then a global perturbation of the features composing the maps.
+Thus, since the features are different, rotation can lead to the solicitation of different receptive fields.
+If~these new receptive fields are not previously learned, the~network will be unable to generalize.
+This could explain the differences in performance between learning protocols involving or not involving rotations.
+Furthermore, the~robustness of the categorization is comparable to that found in psychophysical data.
+In~particular, we have shown quantitatively that the categorization of the re-trained networks may be robust to transformations such as rotations, reflections, or grayscale filtering, such as is observed in humans~\citep{Thorpe1996,Rousselet2003}.

-Two independent networks each re-trained on each of the two categorization tasks brought to light a link, or rather a bias in this categorization.
-This kind of bias is also found in humans and seems to impact the categorization as well~\citep{Bogadhi2020}.
-The question of detecting an animal in an image is indeed tightly linked to that of detecting an artifact, putting in the shade the possibility of the less likely appearances of an animal object (like a teddy bear) or of a non-animal non-object (like a mountain).
-The study of this kind of bias could possibly allow building ecologically-relevant datasets to maximize the learning process of the networks in order to discover more about the features needed for categorization.
+We have studied networks that learn to detect if an image contains an animal or an artifact.
+Two independent networks each re-trained on each of the two categorization tasks used to highlight a link or~rather a bias in this categorization.
+This kind of bias is also found in humans and seems to impact the categorization as well~\citep{Bogadhi2020} and could be linked to top--down influences~\citep{Xu2019}.
+The~question of detecting an animal in an image is indeed tightly linked to that of detecting an artifact, allowing for the possibility of the less likely appearances of an animal object (like a teddy bear) or of a non-animal non-object (like a mountain).
+The~study of this kind of bias could possibly allow for building ecologically-relevant datasets to maximize the learning process of the networks in order to discover more about the features needed for categorization~\citep{Mehrer2021}.